thma/JavaCleanArchitecture/slides.md

 - **It's a big ball of mud:** Spring Boot Service, dependency injection, business logic and data access are all mixed together in one class.

-- **Tightly Coupled**: The service is tightly coupled to the database schema and the specific SQL queries, making it hard to change or test.
+- **Tightly Coupled**: The service is directly coupled to the database schema and the specific SQL queries, making it hard to change or test.

 - **No Separation of Concerns**: Business logic is mixed with data access logic, violating the Single Responsibility Principle.